Learn why humans have an innate love of Nature and how Sharing Nature Experience brings it to surface.

 There is now overwhelming research to show that spending time in Nature brings physiological and psychological benefits.
 A recent meta-study involving more than 290 million people, compared 140 past studies to state that spending time in Nature reduces the risk of diabetes, cardiovascular disease, premature death, and preterm birth while also reducing blood pressure, heart rate and stress and increasing sleep duration.

-Sharing Nature training, however, goes much further than just spending time in Nature, as it involves deep nature play.
+Sharing Nature Experience, however, goes much further than just spending time in Nature as it involves deep nature play.
 The key distinguishing factor is the quality and level of engagement that makes you feel one with Nature and brings out those positive emotional reactions.
 Leaving you with a deeply memorable experience that you can tap at any time just by closing your eyes and recalling it at will.

 Discover Feelings You Didn’t Know Exist In You

 Sharing Nature allows participants to emotionally bond with Nature.
 In various activities, a player sometimes acts out an animal, interviews a river, pretends to be part of a tree, and captures an image of a beautiful landscape through her inner lens – one she will remember for years.
 Other activities allow the player to reflect upon and express in writing some of the emotions she experienced.

 Acting out in ways dictated not by logic but according to feelings, she finds that her inner child is not just acknowledged, but is encouraged.
 As the player experiences, acts out, reflects upon and shares these emotions – a previously unrecognised aspect of the individual finds expression for the first time and remains with her long after the training has culminated.

 Have Fun, Touch Your Inner Child Through Play

 If you’re like most adults, you’re probably play-deprived.
 In Deep Nature Play Joseph Cornell writes about how adults benefit from play: